 Treating condensation and mould

-- When you redecorate, use silk paint rather than matt.
-Avoid using wallpaper on problem walls as you cannot treat mould behind wallpaper.
+- When you decorate use silk paint rather than matt.
+It is also better not to use wallpaper on problem walls as you cannot treat mould behind wallpaper.

 - Use a dry cloth to regularly remove condensation from windows and avoid putting the cloth on a radiator to dry.

 - You can use fungicidal paint for problem areas to try and stop a persistent problem from occurring.

 It's normal to experience condensation in your home, but if it becomes a problem please report it to us and one of our trained team will visit your home and investigate potential causes as well as look for solutions.